 One way to sift through the noise is to use artificial intelligence along with human expertise.
 The ability to augment existing data to the critical events that impact your organization’s people, operations and assets, and deliver this straight to the people who need to know about it creates relevant insights in real time.
 This augmented intelligence, powered by artificial intelligence, ensures your company’s expert crisis team is always on top of the right data and not waiting hours for an outside analyst to decipher this information and decide if it should be forwarded to your analysts.
 This combination enables your company to instantly identify and monitor only the events relevant to your operations, so you can react faster and help minimize the impact.

-Today’s macroeconomic backdrop and operational landscape is unlike any we’ve ever seen, so there’s every reason to expect that 2021 will be just as dynamic and challenging as this year has been.
+Today’s macroeconomic backdrop and operational landscape are unlike any we’ve ever seen, so there’s every reason to expect that 2021 will be just as dynamic and challenging as this year has been.
 Yet, the pandemic has exposed a gaping hole in today’s business continuity strategy – the lack of timely and accurate risk assessment.

 Leading into 2020 there were several indications companies weren’t as prepared as they needed to be.
 For example, in October 2019, just one-third of surveyed companies ranked an environmental or health-related crisis on their list of worries, according to study conducted by PR News and CS&A International, a specialist risk, crisis and business continuity management consultancy.
 A pandemic didn’t even rank among the top three.

 Other surveys uncover a bigger challenge.
 Despite warnings, organizations appear to be unprepared to handle any type of crisis.
 According to a 2020 C-Level survey conducted by Ernst & Young, 79% of board members say their organizations are not very well-prepared to deal with a crisis event.
 And only 21% are very satisfied with the accuracy, completeness and breadth of the risk reports they do receive.